-We have listed every Agile project management tool and technique to help traditional project managers with Agile projects.
+We have listed every Agile Tools and Techniques in project management to help traditional project managers with Agile projects.
 Just understanding the terminology is a big help to new project managers so they know what to expect when working with Agile teams.

 The product roadmap is a plan that aligns short and long term business goals with development solutions.
 The product roadmap is usually managed by the Product Manager who represents the business.
 Even though you might consider Agile only for short-term the roadmap is the same for Waterfall and Agile.
 Once a roadmap is created it is shared with the entire product team.